-Cambodia: Visa and Passport Requirements
+Cambodia Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-For further details, contact the nearest consulate (or consular section of embassy).
-Applications should included a self-addressed envelope for the return of passports.
+Postal applications should included a self-addressed envelope for the return of passports.
 You must provide your flight details or travel itinerary with your visa application.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.